scwilkinson/pd-replicator/README.md

 # pd-replicator
-Copy a pandas DataFrame with one click
+Copy a pandas DataFrame to the clipboard with one click

 ![Jupyter Demo](images/jupyter-demo.png)